Efficient Semidefinite Programming with approximate ADMM: Krylov-Subspace Methods for ADMM

 where $\beta^k$ is the step size at iteration $k$.
 Note that

 where $\mathcal{K}_k(A, r_0)$ is known as the \emph{Krylov Subspace}.
 As a result, the following algorithm,

-is guaranteed to yield no-worse results than gradient descent.
-What is remarkable is that \eqref{admm:eqn:cg} can be implemented efficiently in the form of two-term recurrences, resulting in the celebrated \emph{Conjugate Gradient} (CG) Algorithm \citep[\S11.3]{Golub2013}.
+is guaranteed to yield results that are no worse than gradient descent.
+What is remarkable is that \eqref{admm:eqn:cg} can be implemented efficiently in the form of two-term recurrences, resulting in the \emph{Conjugate Gradient} (CG) Algorithm \cite[\S11.3]{Golub2013}.

-We now turn our attention to the projection to the Semidefinite cone.
-The projection of a symmetric matrix $A$ to the Semidefinite cone, i.e. is a function of another basic operation of Linear Algebra, the eigendecomposition.
-To see this, define

-where $V_+$ $(V_-)$ is an orthonormal matrix containing the positive (nonnegative) eigenvectors and $\Lambda_+$ $(\Lambda_-)$ is a diagonal matrix that contains the positive (nonnegative) eigenvalues of $A$.
-We then have

-Thus, the projection to the semidefinite cone can be computed via either the positive or the negative eigenpairs of $A$.
-As we will see, the cost of approximating eigenpairs of a matrix depends on their cardinality, thus computing $\Pi_{\mathbb{S}_+}(A)$ with the positive eigenpairs of $A$ is preferable when $A$ has mostly negative eigenvalues, and vice versa.
-In the following discussion we will focus on methods that compute the positive eigenpairs of $A$, thus assuming that $A$ has mostly negative eigenvalues.
-The opposite case can be easily handled by considering the negation of $A$.
+We now turn our attention to the projection to the Semidefinite cone\newcontent{, which we have already defined in the introduction.
+Recalling \eqref{admm:eqn:projection}, we note that} the projection to the semidefinite cone can be computed via either the positive or the negative eigenpairs of $A$.
+As we will see, the cost of approximating eigenpairs of a matrix depends on their cardinality, thus computing $\Pi_{\mathbb{S}_+}(A)$ with the positive eigenpairs of $A$ is preferable when $A$ has mostly nonpositive eigenvalues, and vice versa.
+In the following discussion we will focus on methods that compute the positive eigenpairs of $A$, thus assuming that $A$ has mostly nonpositive eigenvalues.
+The opposite case can be easily handled by considering $-A$.

-Similarly to CG, the class of Krylov Subspace methods is very popular for the computation of ``extreme'' eigenvectors of an $n \times n$ symmetric matrix $A$ and can be considered as an improvement to gradient ascent.
+Similarly to CG, the class of Krylov Subspace methods is very popular for the computation of ``extreme'' eigenvectors of an $n \times n$ symmetric matrix $A$ and can be considered as an improvement to gradient methods.
 In the subsequent analysis we will make frequent use of the real eigenvalues of $A$, which we denote with $\lambda_1 \geq \dots \geq \lambda_n$ and a set of corresponding orthogonal eigenvectors $\upsilon_1, \dots \upsilon_n$.
 The objective to be maximized in this case is the Rayleigh Quotient,

-due to the fact that the maximum and the minimum values of $r(x)$ are $\lambda_1$ and $\lambda_n$ respectively with $\upsilon_1$ and $\upsilon_n$ as corresponding maximizers \citep[Theorem 8.1.2]{Golub2013}.
+due to the fact that the maximum and the minimum values of $r(x)$ are $\lambda_1$ and $\lambda_n$ respectively with $\upsilon_1$ and $\upsilon_n$ as corresponding maximizers \cite[Theorem 8.1.2]{Golub2013}.
 Thus, we end up with the following gradient ascent iteration